Crestview DUI Manslaughter Attorneys

 If the State alleged that you left the scene of the accident, that doubles the potential penalty from 15 to 30 years in prison.

 How will you defend me if I am charged with DUI Manslaughter in Crestview?

 Every defense starts with the elements.
 The first thing we will do is go through each and every piece of evidence in the case and examine whether the State has sufficient evidence to prove each element beyond a reasonable doubt.

 - The State must prove you were driving or in actual physical control.
 Can they prove that?
 Is it possible we can make an argument that you weren’t driving, or that the car was inoperable at the time?

 - The State has to prove that you were impaired.
 Can we attack their evidence of this element?
 If their evidence is a blood draw, were proper collection and testing protocols followed?
 If it was a breath test, was the Intoxilyzer properly maintained, calibrated, and tested?

-If we can develop a strategy to “win” the case, we will do our best to execute that strategy at trial.
+If we can develop a strategy that gives us a chance to “win” the case, we will execute that strategy at trial.
 If we do not think that a trial is in your best interest, we will work to reduce the sentence as much as possible.

 Either way, we will leave no stone unturned as we help you navigate this process.